 Create our list

-From the main navigation bar, we’ll select Ask a question and select Simple question.
-We’ll choose the Sample Dataset included with Metabase, and select the People table, since we’re interested in customer information.
-Metabase will do some science, and we’ll get a nice little table visualization of the records in the People table.
+From the main navigation bar, we’ll select + New followed by Question > Raw Data > Sample Database > People table (since we’re interested in customer information).
+If we click Visualize, Metabase will do some science, and we’ll get a nice little table visualization of the records in the

 Metabase has already done some work for us.
-For example, clicking on the ID in a row will bring us to a detail page.
+For example, clicking on the ID in a row will bring us to a detail page (Figure 3).

 ID field we clicked on is an entity key, which is a field in a table that uniquely identifies each table row, in this case a row in the